 Total Ascent: 2500m

 After some big days on the bike we better take an easy one!
-Our optional ride is a loop on some very quiet roads around Vielha, a couple of hours spin and some relax time at the hotel pool before the last two challenging days in and around the Tourmalet!
+Our optional ride is a loop on some very quiet roads around Vielha, a couple of hours spin, followed by some relaxing time at the hotel pool.
+You'll be ready for the last two challenging days in and around the Tourmalet!

 Day Eight - Vielha to Bagneres de Bigorre